 Haukur was a thin, ruddy-cheeked, and ageless horse breeder, like you’d expect from someone who spends his life laboring outdoors, but his blue eyes betrayed a quirky sense of humor.
 Though he grew up in the city, his grandparents had a horse farm where he’d spent much time as a child.
 Eventually, he decided to start his own farm.
 Haukur had been running the tours for ten years.

-Horse farming is often a legacy industry that’s passed down through generations of rural families, but it’s common for even urban Icelanders to have an enthusiasm for horses.
+Horse farming is often a legacy industry that’s passed down through generations of rural families, but it’s common for even urban Icelanders to have an enthusiasm for the beasts.
 “People who live in the city, they have a couple of horses that they keep on someone else’s farm or a family farm or whatever,” said Lindsay Blatt, the New York–based filmmaker behind the documentary Herd in Iceland.
 She explained to me that it is less of a status symbol in Iceland than it is in the States, but rather something that the middle class often has access to.

-According to the International Museum of the Horse, increasing numbers of people are riding horses recreationally in the Icelandic highlands and the tours themselves bring in thousands of foreign visitors each year, making it one of the quickest growing businesses in the country.
+According to the International Museum of the Horse, increasing numbers of people are riding horses recreationally in Iceland's highlands and the tours themselves bring in thousands of foreign visitors each year, making it one of the quickest growing businesses in the country.
 Icelandic horses are also in high demand in the U.S., Canada, and Europe—especially Germany—which has made breeding and exporting them a valuable business.
 As a result, Iceland currently boasts 80,000 horses, which in a country with a population of only 270,000, comes to roughly one horse for every three people.

-AFTER LUNCH WE headed to the stables.
+After lunch we headed to the stables.
 “Saddle up!” said Haukur, crushing my hopes that there would be a quick training.
 I asked him as nonchalantly as I could if he had any specific advice for how to manage Icelandic horses.